rajang-data/enterprise-ai-platform/readme.md

 ## Two Layers.
 One System.

+**Governance Layer** (Centralized)**
-**Governance Layer** (Centralized) — Policy Engine, Audit Logger, Guardrail
+Policy Engine, Audit Logger, Guardrail

+**Intelligence Layer** (Edge)**
-**Intelligence Layer** (Edge) — NBA Agent, Evaluation Agent, Supervisor
+NBA Agent, Evaluation Agent, Supervisor

 The governance layer defines what AI can decide autonomously and what requires a human.
 The intelligence layer executes within those boundaries.

 This mirrors how enterprise AI operating models actually need to work.

 ---